GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/fire-bullet/index.md

 **Reload duration**
 Compare the reload duration (in seconds).

+**Duration before the reload finishes**
+Compare the remaining duration before the reload finishes, in seconds.

 **Shots before next reload**
 Compare the remaining shots before the next reload is required.